CLEAN-FLO Improves the Quality of Potable Water Reservoirs by Dramatically Reducing:

 CLEAN-FLO inversion saves $586,000 per year in treatments costs at Feng Shan Reservoir.

-- Reduce natural organic matter (NOM) resulting in less Trihalomethane (Thm) produced
+- Natural Organic Matter (NOM) resulting in less Trihalomethane (Thm) produced

 Many reservoirs around the world have a need for improved water quality.
 Reservoir water quality issues vary, but concerns surrounding blue-green algae, manganese, iron, organic carbon, trihalomethanes, water taste and odor are at the top of the list.
 Trihalomethanes are cancer producers and manganese found in a water supply can have negative effects when used in laundering clothes.